Why Rowing Is a Seriously Good Workout

-You can also increase the intensity as you improve, meaning you can always make the workout harder, says Illustrisimo.
-"Some people might think rowing is too easy," he says.
-"But rowing machines are great because you choose how hard you want to make the workout.
-You can be more explosive with your strokes or you can keep a fast cadence (strokes per minute)."
+You can also increase the intensity as you improve, meaning you can always make the workout harder, says Ilustrisimo.
+"Some people might think rowing is too easy, but rowing machines are great because you choose how hard you want to make the workout.
+You can be more explosive with your strokes or you can keep a fast cadence [strokes per minute]," he says.

 "Rowing's unique hybrid of high cardiovascular output coupled with full-body strength training can get you into the best shape of your life!" says Sosa.